NitheshD05/my-notes/content/Linux-Basics-B2.md

 # Linux for Beginners: A Fun and Easy Guide to Getting Started

-**Subtitle:** Discover the wonders of Linux and how to navigate this powerful operating system like a pro!
+## Discover the wonders of Linux and how to navigate this powerful operating system like a pro!

 ![[Pasted image 20240720170318.png]]